Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we have presented \ourm{}, a novel framework that aligns with the hierarchical structure of human cognitive control, enhancing the high-level knowledge transfer of CRL. \ourm{} leverages a LLM for high-level policy formulation, employs goal-oriented RL for low-level policy learning, and constructs the policy library to store and retrieve policies.
-It addresses the challenge of learning across a sequence of diverse tasks by transferring high-level knowledge, which has been demonstrated in our experiments.
+In this work, we took a step in the direction of improving the generalization ability of CRL agents.
+We investigated the limitations of existing CRL methods in transferring fine-grained knowledge across diverse tasks and proposed \ourm{}, a novel framework that aligns with the multi-granularity structure of human cognitive control, enhancing the coarse-grained knowledge transfer of CRL. \ourm{} leverages a LLM for coarse-grained policy formulation, employs goal-oriented RL for fine-grained policy learning, and constructs the policy library to store and retrieve policies.
+It addresses the challenge of learning across a sequence of diverse tasks by transferring coarse-grained knowledge, which has been demonstrated in our experiments.
 Further results indicate that \ourm{} can be applied to heterogeneous tasks and achieves comparable transfer performance.

-We believe that this work constitutes the first step toward the use of hierarchical knowledge transfer to enhance the effectiveness and generalization of CRL agents.
-There are still some limitations of \ourm{}, such as an unsatisfactory solution to catastrophic forgetting and room for improvement in the transferability of low-level policies.
-These directions provide opportunities for future work, with the potential to refine and extend \ourm{}.